MicrosoftDocs/microsoft-salescopilot-docs/articles/save-additional-details-outlook.md

 ---
 title: Configure how Outlook emails and events are saved to CRM
-description: Learn how to configure fields that sellers can use to categorize emails and meetings in the CRM using Microsoft 365 Copilot for Sales in Outlook. ms.date: 06/26/2025 ms.topic: how-to ms.service: microsoft-sales-copilot
+description: Learn how to configure fields that sellers can use to categorize emails and meetings in the CRM using Sales app in Outlook. ms.date: 06/26/2025 ms.topic: how-to ms.service: microsoft-sales-copilot